 Forfeiture of Commission

-A real estate agent is entitled to payment if they breach their fiduciary duty.
+A real estate agent is not entitled to payment if they breach their fiduciary duty.
 Because of this, an agent can be required to refund any compensation received.

 If a breach of fiduciary duty by a real estate agent damages their client, the agent must compensate the client for those damages.
 In the event the agent of a seller failed to present a better offer than what was accepted, the agent would be required to reimburse the seller for the difference between the lower and higher offers.